 Similarly, Keldeo is fast (108 base Speed), and has a strong Special Attack stat (129 base), but very good defenses (91 HP, 90 Defense, 90 Special Defense).
 It also gained a particularly sweet Special Fighting Move in Secret Sword.
 Keldeo also had Flip Turn, the Water-type version of U-Turn, meaning it could check out and chip in for decent damage.

-It also doesn’t help that it’s been confirmed that Urshifu will eventually find his way back into competitive Pokemon when HOME connectivity occurs in Spring 2023.
+It also doesn’t help that it’s been confirmed that Urshifu will eventually find his way back into competitive Pokemon with HOME connectivity in Spring 2023.
 Quaquaval is just so much weaker than Urshifu-Rapid Strike that you’d just play the big bear over the duck.
-That being said, if Game Freak gives Quaquaval a strong signature attack along with something like Flip Turn for easy pivoting, this will be a surprising mid-tier Pokemon on a team heavily leaning into the Water type, which isn’t all that bad a concept for Battle Stadium singles.
+Still, Quaquaval can be a solid mid-tier Pokemon, thanks to its moveset.

 Like the other two starters, Quaquaval does indeed have a signature attacking move, Aqua Step.
 Its an 80 base power physical Water-type attack that boosts the user’s Speed.
 This is a good thing.
 Also, the fighting duck does learn Work Up by level up, which boosts both Attack and Special Attack, giving the possibility that a mixed attacking set is a possibility.
 The move set by level up is actually pretty impressive, believe it or not.